ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

   to return immediately instead of waiting for the operation to finish.

 These flags can be used in combination to provide precise control over how a file is opened.
-For example, to open a file in binary mode for reading and writing, allowing creation of the file if it doesn't exist, you could use `Open_creat` along with `Open_binary` and `Open_wronly`:
+For example, to open a file in binary mode for both reading and writing, allowing creation of the file if it doesn't exist, you could use `Open_creat` along with `Open_binary` and `Open_wronly`: